The Apollonian structure of integer superharmonic matrices: Tiles

 Note that \eref{tgooddecomp} could be removed from \lref{tiling} without compromising the induction, but this technical information will be necessary for our use of tiles in the construction of integer superharmonic representatives.

 Before commencing with our inductive proof of \lref{tiling} in the general case, we use it to prove the following version of the tiling theorem from the introduction.
-This will gives a very simple example of an application of \lref{topological}.
+This will give a very simple example of an application of \lref{topological}.

 \begin{theorem} For every circle $C\in \B$, there is a tile $T_C \sbs \Z^2$ with $90^\circ$ rotational symmetry, such that $T_C+\Lambda_C$ is a tiling.
-Moreover, except when $C$ has radius 1, each tile in $T_C+L_C$ borders exactly 6 other tiles. \end{theorem} Note that \tref{tiling} follows from this and our confirmation in \tref{lattice2} that $\Lambda_C=L_C$. \begin{proof}[Proof of \tref{tiling}] In the case where $C\in \B$ has curvature 1, the lattice $\Lambda_C$ is $2\cdot \Z^2$ and the corresponding tile $T$ is simply a single square $s_x$.
+Moreover, except when $C$ has radius 1, each tile in $T_C+\Lambda_C$ borders exactly 6 other tiles. \end{theorem} Note that \tref{tiling} follows from this and our confirmation in \tref{lattice2} that $\Lambda_C=L_C$. \begin{proof}[Proof of \tref{Lambdatiling}] In the case where $C\in \B$ has curvature 1, the lattice $\Lambda_C$ is $\Z^2$ and the corresponding tile $T$ is simply a single square $s_x$.
 Thus we let $T=T_0$ be the tile for a circle $C_0$ in a Descartes quadruple $(C_0,C_1,C_2,C_3)$ with $c_0>1$, and write $v_{ij}$ for the vectors $v(C_i,C_j)$.
-We consider a $\Z^2$-periodic planar graph $G$ whose vertices correspond to the tiles $T_0+\Lambda_{C_0}$ in the tiling, where two vertices are adjacent if the corresponding tiles differ by a vector $v_{0i}$. \eref{ttile} and the area condition from \eref{tarea} now allows us to verify all the hypotheses of \lref{topological}. \lref{topological} implies that each square of $\Z^2$ lies in exactly one tile among $T_0+\Lambda_{C_0}$ (indeed, $T_0+\Lambda_{C_0}$ is a tiling) and that all tile intersections correspond to edges in our graph, which has degree 6. \end{proof}
+We consider a $\Z^2$-periodic planar graph $G$ whose vertices correspond to the tiles $T_0+\Lambda_{C_0}$, where two vertices are adjacent if the corresponding tiles differ by a vector $\pm v_{0i}$. \eref{ttile} and the area condition from \eref{tarea} now allow us to verify all the hypotheses of \lref{topological}. \lref{topological} implies that each square of $\Z^2$ lies in exactly one tile among $T_0+\Lambda_{C_0}$ (indeed, $T_0+\Lambda_{C_0}$ is a tiling) and that tile intersections are in one-to-one correspondence to edges in $G$, which has degree 6. \end{proof}